 If you are not sure what to do, and you don't have one of the serious conditions listed above, call your provider.
 If the office is not open, your phone call may be forwarded to someone.
 Describe your symptoms to the provider who answers your call, and find out what you should do.

 Your provider or health insurance company may also offer a nurse telephone advice hotline.
 Call this number and tell the nurse your symptoms for advice on what to do.

 Before you have a medical problem, learn what your choices are.
 Check the website of your health insurance company.
 Put these telephone numbers in the memory of your phone:

-FAIR Health.
-Emergency Care and Urgent Care. fairhealthconsumer.org/reimbursementseries.php?terms=emergency-care-and-urgent-care.
+FAIR Health Consumer website.
+Emergency care and urgent care. www.fairhealthconsumer.org/insurance-basics/healthcare/emergency-care-and-urgent-care.
 Accessed November 3, 2016.BACK TO TOP

 Review Date: 9/3/2016

 Reviewed By: Linda J. Vorvick, MD, Clinical Associate Professor, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.
 Editorial update 03-13-18.